Year of Call:

 He regularly represents former (and current) members of the military in claims against the Ministry of Defence.

-He acts for victims of historic sex abuse; he successfully appeared as junior counsel for the Claimant at trial in the first claim to be brought against the Watch Tower Society of Britain (Jehovah’s Witnesses) (A v The Trustees of the Watchtower Bible & Tract Society EWHC 1722 (QB)).
+He acts for victims of historic sex abuse; he successfully appeared as junior counsel for the Claimant at trial in the first claim to be brought against the Watch Tower Society of Britain (Jehovah’s Witnesses) (A v The Trustees of the Watchtower Bible & Tract Society EWHC 1722 (QB)); and then acted alone in resisting the Defendant’s application for permission to appeal (reported at EWCA Civ 1026).

 Areas of Law